fuzzmz/fuzzmz.github.io/content/charge-me-baby.md

 slug: charge-me-baby
 category: misc
 tags: batteries, charging
+summary: So how should people treat their smartphone batteries and charging habits?
+I'll try and debunk some myths and spread some knowledge.

 You know, with the number of smartphones increasing in the market I see more and more people spewing bullshit about batteries and how you should charge them.